Krasnoyarsk State Technical University: History

 On August 4, 1956, the Council of Ministers of the USSR, by its Decree No. 1043, allowed the opening of the Krasnoyarsk Polytechnic Institute in Krasnoyarsk.
 On February 23, 1974, by order of the Ministry of Higher and Secondary Specialized Education of the RSFSR, the Kyzyl branch of the Krasnoyarsk Polytechnic Institute was opened in the Tuva Autonomous Soviet Socialist Republic.

-On October 18, 1981, the Krasnoyarsk Civil Engineering Institute separated from the KrPI.
+On October 18, 1981, the Krasnoyarsk Civil Engineering Institute was separated from the KrPI.
 On March 11, 1993, the institute received the status of a technical university and was renamed the Krasnoyarsk State Technical University.

 As of 1998, KSTU provided training in 20 areas and 33 specialties in the fields of energy, manufacturing, radio electronics, computer science and computer technology, control systems, auto and air transport, economics and management.
-KSTU has established close ties with scientific and educational institutions in the United Kingdom, Bulgaria, Hungary, Germany, China, Mongolia, the United States, Taiwan and France.
+KSTU established close ties with scientific and educational institutions in the United Kingdom, Bulgaria, Hungary, Germany, China, Mongolia, the United States, Taiwan and France.
 KSTU was a co-founder of the international scientific and educational center "Siberia–Europe".

-On November 8, 2006, the Government of the Russian Federation has decided to establish the Siberian Federal University.
+On November 8, 2006, the Government of the Russian Federation decided to establish the Siberian Federal University.
 KSTU became a part of it.